 – Estate manager/facility manager

 The list above is not exhaustive.
-A general principle to identify which expenses would fall under management fund would be any regular expense that covers commonly used amenities, services and other costs that allows for a functioning estate.
+A general principle to identify which expenses would fall under the management fund would be any regular expense that covers commonly used amenities, services and other costs that allow for a functioning estate.

-The main difference between sinking funds and management funds is that management funds are made for regular and common expenses while sinking funds are typically set aside for larger and longer-term expenses.
+The main difference between sinking funds and management funds is that management funds are made for regular and common expenses, while sinking funds are typically set aside for larger and longer-term expenses that are typically one-off cash outlays.
 These include: –

 – Painting